flurry101/devkit/README.md

 ## 🚀 Future Enhancements

+Here’s a sneak peek at some of the features coming soon:

 * [ ] **AI-Powered Features**: Auto-comlplete commit messages, debug errors, and suggest commands using AI.
 * [ ] **Real-Time Collaborative Coding**: Pair program directly in the terminal with shared snippets, commands, and real-time suggestions.
 * [ ] **Self-Healing Terminal**: DevKit automatically detects and fixes errors in commands, missing dependencies, or broken environments.
 * [ ] **Universal Snippet Cloud**: Share snippets globally and pull in top-rated snippets from the community or company as per best practices of the org.
 * [ ] **Cross-Project Context Switching**: Automatically switch between projects, loading context-specific snippets and environments.
 * [ ] **Automated Security Audits**: Run real-time security audits to detect vulnerabilities in your commands, libraries, and scripts.

+P.S.
+This list will grow as I learn and build, expect frequent updates 🤞

 ---